 Today it is still the “clear conscience toward God” that saves—baptism follows.
 We trust God and then climb in the water.
 The act demonstrates the belief.
 My thought from reading the scriptures is that there is a beautiful, intricate mystery between baptism and salvation.

-If a believer is able they should climb into those waters as soon as possible—in obedience and in thankfulness for the work that Jesus has done in making a way for salvation.
+If a believer is able they should climb into those waters as soon as possible, in obedience and in thankfulness for the work that Jesus has done in making a way for salvation.
 His resurrection makes the miracle in our lives possible.

 Witnesses at baptisms and the fellowship of believers—PRICELESS

-It was a life changing time for me—laying aside some of those selfish, lazy ways that I had held onto up to that point.
+The choice to be baptized was a life changing time for me—laying aside some of those selfish, lazy ways that I had held onto up to that point.
 I began to search for God’s plan for me and the Holy Spirit was changing me.
 Thank you Jesus!